Compro-Prasad/simple-emacs/README.md

 - **File > Open project** opens project in sidebar.
 - Clicking on extreme left of the window toggles sidebar.
 Shortcut is `C-b`.
+- `C-p @` - find a string in current project.
+- `C-p &` - Run a shell command from project root.
+- `C-p c` - Compile and run current project(accepts a command).
+- `C-p b` - List buffers in current project.
+- `C-p r` - Replace a string in whole project.
+- `C-p :` - Goto line number in current buffer.

+# Tabs and Buffers

+Buffers are internal representations of tabs in Emacs.
+In other words, tabs are a secondary representation of an Emacs buffer.

+## Navigating

+- You can switch between tabs using `C-TAB` and `C-S-TAB`.
+- To switch between recently used buffers, use `C-x C-right` and `C-x C-left`.
+- `C-x b` lists all buffers in current session.
+Select one to open.
+- `C-p b` lists all buffers in current open project.
+- Tabs are grouped by projects.
+Use `-` in top left corner to switch projects.

+## Closing

+- Closing a tab is analogous to closing a buffer.
+- `C-w` or `C-x k` to close any tab.
+- `C-f4` to close current tab.

 # Multiple cursors